andvsilva/webscraping/whale-alert/README.md

 - ```from unknown to exchange```
 - ```from unknown(wallet) to unknown(wallet)```

-This metric shows a correlation with the price of BTC, because more BTCs flowing to the exchanges, there are a high probability that these BTCs can be sold in the market, i.e. a high strong BTC sales pressure making the price go down, and by the contrary, we expect the price go up, because a high flow of BTCs are going out from exchange to unknown (wallet):
+This metric shows a correlation with the price of BTC, because more BTCs flowing to the exchanges, there is a high probability that these BTCs can be sold in the market, i.e. a high strong BTC sales pressure making the price go down, and by the contrary, we expect the price go up, because a high flow of BTCs are going out from exchange to unknown (wallet):

 In Summary for this article, I will describe how to build the framework (Using one python package avaliable) to get the data and to make the analysis: